 %%sql result << SELECT * from "_events" LIMIT 1 # next cell result.DataFrame()

-Once you have Rockset with SQL Magic configured with your Jupyter notebook, you can consider using the Rockset Python Client Library which will let you build queries iteratively and use Python syntax throughout.
+Once you have Rockset with SQL Magic configured with your Jupyter notebook, you can consider using the Rockset Python client which will let you build queries iteratively and use Python syntax throughout.